mjit584/2020/content/pages/culture/index.md

 Despite the increased demand abroad, profits haven’t seemed to trickle down to small Belizean farmers.
 For their hours of toil, cacao farmers in the Toledo District only earn an average of $4,392 a year, according to 2015 Maya Mountain calculations.
 Only about 15% of this revenue comes directly from cacao.
 Most farmers are forced to supplement their income by growing other crops such as maize or bananas, or by offering tours to outsiders.

-Stone says one of the primary reasons why so many farmers live in poverty is because large companies like Hershey treat cacao as a geographically-neutral commodity, not the result of hours of labor.
+Stone says one of the primary reasons why so many farmers live in poverty is because large companies like Hershey treat cacao as a geographically — neutral commodity, not the result of hours of labor.

 “When we pay less than $2 for a chocolate bar, we are paying for the systemic poverty of millions of families,” Stone said during a July 2017 presentation at the U.S. Institute of Peace.
 </div><!-- end story content -->